DNS settings are typically ignored. Management of DNS settings is deferred to the Internet Service Provider (ISP).

 Concerns:

 - Malware can replace the DNS settings with its own settings.
 (One example: Trojan:Win32/Alureon.CO) When malware has made this change, a client who connects to a legitimate web site (such as their bank) tells the malware DNS server who they do business with (bank with).
 The malware DNS server collects information about web sites the client uses.
-At any time, the malware DNS server can substitute a web address of their own choosing.
-A prompt for user ID and password would collect responses, returning an dummy “access denied” message.
-This leaves the bad guy with working credentials.
+At any time, the malware DNS server can substitute an IP address of their own choosing.
+There should be a certificate error when the victim connects, but certificate errors can be ignored.
+A prompt for user ID and password would collect use ID and password.
+To allay suspicion, give the victim an “access denied” message.
+The bad actor now has with working credentials.

-- Since DNS settings are typically ignored, this payload is typically ignored.
-Anti-virus software would not detect an “infection” since these are IP addresses, not a file.
+- DNS settings are typically ignored.
+When the payload is DNS settings, the payload is ignored.
+Anti-virus software would not detect an “infection” since these are configuration settings, not a file.
 This is one of the many reasons you should not rely upon “cleaning” a system to make it trustworthy.
-See Can You Clean a Virus?“
+See Can You Clean a Virus?

 At home, you want a vendor who pays careful attention to keeping the DNS service maintained and who you trust.
 You are not required to use the DNS servers your ISP maintains; there are other options.
 Configure your clients to use more managed, more secure DNS servers.

-If you are using your router to provide IP and DNS addresses, consider providing more secure DNS servers.
-However, you may wish to revisit how you are managing IP addresses; that would be a subject for a different post.
+If you are using your router to provide IP and DNS addresses on your home network, consider providing more secure DNS servers.

 Windows assigns DNS settings for each network adapter.
 If you switch from a wireless connection to a wired connection, you may be using different DNS settings.